vmware/vic/doc/vic_installation/installing_vic.md

 In this technical preview, there are two installation options.

-* A command line installer, that deploys virtual container hosts to ESXi hosts or vCenter Server instances, for you to use with Docker.
+* A command line installer, that deploys virtual container hosts to VMware ESXi&trade; hosts or VMware vCenter Server&reg; instances, for you to use with Docker.
 This is the default installation method.
 * An OVA installer that graphically deploys a vSphere Integrated Containers management server.
-The management server allows you to install the vSphere Integrated Containers extension to the vSphere Web Client.
+The management server allows you to install the vSphere Integrated Containers extension to the VMware vSphere Web Client.
 The management server also allows you to deploy virtual container hosts directly from the vSphere Web Client.

 **NOTE** In this technical preview, the OVA installer and the vSphere Web Client extension are experimental.